RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

           left: -200px;
       }

+.. admonition:: Coordinates

+   You have no doubt noticed that we are using top and left values to position our box.
+This box is positioned within the window where the coordinate 0,0 is in the top left corner.
+The X or first coordinate gets larger as you move to the right across the windo, and the second, or Y coordinate grows larger is you move down the screen.
+This takes a little adjustment as it is different from what  you learned in math class.

 Now, what about elements that come after relatively positioned elements?
 If you add a paragraph after the images do you expect the text to be covered up or flowed beneath all of the cards?

 Another important thing to notice is that card 2 appears to be stacked on top of card 1, and card three appears to be stacked on top of cards 1 and 2.
 This is becuase elements that come later in the document naturally appear on top of elements that come before them.